cp6/my-idlers/README.md

 * Updated `updatePricing()` to not need `$as_usd` parameter
 * Updated labels assigned insert
 * Updated order/sort by methods for pricing related columns
-* Removed add YABs button on servers index page
+* Removed add YABS button on servers index page

 ## Requires